Bear Mountain by Mount Redoubt via Depot Creek in Chilliwacks / 熊山

 See more trip photos here.

-Bear Mountain Summit in the Mists
+Reaching Bear Mountain Summit in the Mist

 See more trip photos here.